 2) Z visa application

-The cost varies depending on your country of residence.
+The fee depends on your country of residence.
 Check out the price in your country by clicking on the buttons below.

 You can compare prices using these websites: